Plant indigenous trees for bees

 The purplish fruit can be planted with considerable success, I believe.

-Because our little pollinators are in such dire straits worldwide, it behooves us all to do our best to plant indigenous trees for bees to boost their food sources; other nectar and pollen-rich plants.
+Because our little pollinators are in such dire straits worldwide, it behooves us all to do our best to plant indigenous trees for bees to boost their food sources.

-Either we all take responsibility for caring for the environment, or our children's offspring will have to live on a barren shore.
+Either we all take responsibility for caring for the environment or future generations will have to live on a barren shore.

-The bees also love the flowers on our citrus trees; and we enjoy the juice in our iced tea and on our salads.
-Lime nutrition is loaded with anti-tumour phytonutrients; and it tastes and smells divine.
+The bees also love the flowers on the citrus trees; and we enjoy the juice in our iced tea and on salads.
+Lime nutrition is loaded with anti-tumour phytonutrients; the fruit tastes and smells divine.

 Citrus helps reduce the inflammation of arthritis and the chances of early senility[4].